ztultrebor/Fibonet/README.md

 # Fibonet
-A super-fast algorithm for calculating Fibonacci numbers using BNET'S METHOD
+A super-fast algorithm for calculating Fibonacci numbers using Binet's Method